BNDT4Sen/TransformingAndAnalyzingDataSQL/starting_with_questions.md

 Answer:

-Of the 8 cities with transaction revenues with the site, 9 are American.
+Of the 10 cities with the most transaction revenues, 9 are American.
 The only non-American city is at fifth place: Tel Aviv, Israel.
 The city with the most sales, San Francisco, has a wide lead over the city with the second most sales, Sunnyvale.

 **Question 2: What is the average number of products ordered from visitors in each city and country?**